CaliCastle/Nova-Project/README.md

-# UIKit 📱
+# Nova ✨
-A Unity UIKit framework / library for creating and manipulating robust UIs
+A Unity UI framework for creating and managing UIs in an elegant way

+> WARNING🚨: This package is still a work in progress that's under development, everything is subject to change